Getting to Castle Poenari

 No more than fifteen minutes later, a minibus arrived, and I noticed that the paper in the front window said “AREFU”!
 Fantastic!
 The bus pulled over, and I said hello to the driver in Romanian (“Buna ziua”) so the guy could hear my terrible accent and understand that I don’t speak Romanian.
 I then held up my pad of paper upon which I’d scribbled the word “POENARI.”
 The driver glanced at it, thought about it for a second, and then gestured “get in,” and explained something to me in Romanian, which, of course, I didn’t understand, but he seemed like a nice guy and it was clear he wanted to help me out.
 I paid 2.50 lei (less than a dollar, I think) and climbed in the crowded minibus.
 It felt so strange to get onto this rickety minibus full of mostly old women in traditional dress, clutching big bags of groceries and clothes and stuff.
 I have never blended in less in my life.

 Everything worked out great though.
 I rode through 20-some kilometers of beautiful hills and farms and tiny villages, going basically in a straight line the whole time, and then we reached a point where the bus was going to make a left, and the driver pulled over and gestured to me to get out and walk straight down the road, in the direction the bus had been heading before the turn.
 He looked pretty confident that he was telling me the right thing to do, and I basically had no options and no way to get more information, so I got out.
 I enjoyed pretending that the bus driver simply wasn’t willing to go any closer to Dracula’s castle, but the real reason the bus turned away there is because there’s no town near the castle, so practically no one goes there.
-For the most part the local Romanians aren’t interested in Dracula or his castle (and the majority of them aren’t aware of our Western Dracula mythology) so it must have seemed really strange to the old people on the bus that this tourist wanted to get off here.
+For the most part the local Romanians aren’t interested in Dracula or his castle (and many of them aren’t very aware of our Western Dracula mythology) so it may have seemed really strange to the old people on the bus that this tourist wanted to get off here.

 The walk to Castle Poenari